Tonyhliu/goal/README.md

 ## Features

-- Play against the AI, first to 7 points wins
+- Play against the AI, first to 5 points wins
 - Sound effects when game begins and when point is scored
+- Utilizes a velocity algorithm for ball collision with paddles

 ![gameplay](graphics/sample.png)